ranveer5289/SiteGenesis-OCAPI/README.md

 # SiteGenesis-OCAPI
 Demandware SiteGenesis using OCAPI and ExpressJS framework

 This is a very basic implementation of SiteGenesis using OCAPI provided by Demandware.
-It contains many bugs and project is developed as proof-of-concept that complete checkout can be achieved by OCAPI
+It contains many bugs and project is developed as proof-of-concept that complete checkout can be achieved by OCAPI.

+HTML templates present **/views/** folder are used just to render the data and templates are taken from various sites which provide free html/css templates.

 **Category** **Landing** **Page**